roryl/lucee-book/templates.md

 </ul>
 ```

-When each of the websites pages is run, they will all use the common navigation.cfm and be combined to product the result:
+When each of the websites pages is run, they will all use the common navigation.cfm and be combined to product the result, for example on the homepage:

 >####Home
 >* Home